mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 [![agentic query path diagram]({{ "/assets/2026-09-16-agentic-query-path-diagram.png" | absolute_url }})](/)
 {: refdef}

-Every layer above the SQL query is a decision an LLM made about whether to call the tool at all.
+Every layer above the SQL query is a decision an LLM made about whether, when, and how often to call the tool.
 Every layer below it is a database doing exactly what the query asked.
 The failure lived at the bottom, but the traffic pattern hitting it was set by whatever the top of that stack decided a customer's question was worth.
+That is the operational difference: an ordinary backend tool often inherits a traffic pattern its team can describe; an agent tool inherits a decision process.

 The tool's underlying query needed three pieces of information: